awslabs/aws-encryption-sdk-specification/tenets.md

 options are preferred on encrypt.
 Once a message has been encrypted, decryption of that message
-SHOULD BE gated by access control and correctness, not configuration options.
+SHOULD be gated by access control and correctness, not configuration options.

 Therefore since access control and correctness options